urbanware-org/byteweiser/README.md

 ## Useless facts

 * Actually, the project should be called "BlockWeiser", because the binary data is being processed blockwise instead of bytewise.
+If you want it bytewise, just set the buffer size to `1`.
 * The name is derived from the German adjective "byteweise" ("bytewise").

 [Top](#byteweiser-)